PanosVaritis/LRUcache/README.md

 This is a simple app for a cache.
 The user can select from the different available strategies and execute the program

 ##Reuirements
--Maven
+1.Maven
--JDK version 8 or higher
+2.JDK version 8 or higher

 #Installation
 1. Open the terminal and create a file that will store the project (for example mkdir test)